raheelam98/PowerBI/3_Slicer.md

-# Power BI Slicer Guide
+# Power BI - Slicer

 **Slicer :** A slicer is a visual filter that allows users to segment and analyze data interactively.